With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Five Acres is a mental health treatment center in West Covina, CA, located at 2934 East Garvey Avenue South, 91791 zip code area.
 Five Acres provides outpatient treatment.
-Five Acres offers trauma therapy, activity therapy and psychotropic medication to young adults and children / adolescents.
-Five Acres also supports people with trauma, transitional age young adults and children/adolescents with serious emotional disturbance.
-Additional services at Five Acres consist of psychosocial rehabilitation services, case management and suicide prevention services.
+Five Acres offers trauma therapy, cognitive behavioral therapy and individual psychotherapy to young adults and children / adolescents.
+Five Acres also supports transitional age young adults, LGBT and children/adolescents with serious emotional disturbance.
+Additional services at Five Acres consist of education services, case management and psychosocial rehabilitation services.

 Yes, California offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.